 Facilities Terms of Use

 Dwight Hall at Yale welcomes Yale and community groups to its building for a variety of events and activities.
-The following policies will assure its proper use, for the enjoyment of all.
+This policy ensures its proper use for the enjoyment of all.

 Dwight Hall’s main office is open Monday – Friday from 9:00 AM to 5:00 PM.
-The building is open to students and others with Yale ID swipe access from 8:00 AM to 11:00 PM Sunday – Thursday and 8:00 AM to 2:00 AM on Friday and Saturday.
-We aim to be welcoming and encourage students and community members to gather at Dwight Hall.
-However, we strongly encourage reserving rooms ahead of time.
+The building is open to students and others with Yale ID swipe access from 8:00 AM to 11:00 PM seven days a week.
+We welcome students and community members to gather at Dwight Hall and strongly encourage reserving rooms ahead of time.

 Room Reservation Requests